Mpaop/Origami_in_Unity/README.md

 ### **Origami_Result (namespace)**
 This namespace is a collection of structs that are referred to by classes such as the OrigamiMesh class during the folding stage as it contains arithmetic results meant to be used for this purpose.
-  - **Contents of this namespace::**
+  - **Contents of this namespace:**
     - FoldResult
       - An readonly struct that contains data for a vertex to fold.
     - OrigamiFoldResult
-      - A struct that wraps a FoldResult and adds other members to be used for folding OrigamiMesh objects.
+      - A struct that wraps a FoldResult and adds other members to be used for folding (rotating) vertices of OrigamiMesh objects.
     - OrigamiFoldResults
       - A struct that containts multiple OrigamiFoldResult members.
 Each member corresponds to a vertex of the mesh it refers to.
     - CreaseGenerationInfo/CreaseGenerateResults/CreaseFoldResult/CreaseFoldResults